BerkeleyHCI/PolymorphicBlocks/CONTRIBUTING.md

 ## Compiler / Infrastructure Contributions

-If you're thinking of implementing a significant feature or refactor, please discuss the plan with us first.
+If you're thinking of implementing a significant feature or refactor, please discuss the plan with us first such as through an issue.
 We'd prefer to figure out and nail down an architecture and plan before any detailed coding.